 Separating Funi and Wang Wang is a glass-panelled entrance to the pandas’ private rooms and where I meet keeper one of the zoo keepers for the VIP Panda Tour.

 The cool room is stocked with bamboo, pears, apples and carrots.
 But Funi’s favourite is panda cake made from flour, ground-up bamboo, eggs, salt, sugar and water.

 The daily training programme is done in an area behind specially designed bars.
 The aim is to prepare the pandas for breeding in a couple of years.

 Temperatures are taken twice a day and they are being trained to enable vets to draw blood once a week.

-Funi munches on the pear pieces which McKee puts in her mouth as rewards for standing, sitting and lying still.
-I lean through the bars to touch her stomach.
+Funi munches on the pear pieces that the zoo keeper puts in her mouth as rewards for standing, sitting and lying still, while, I lean through the bars to touch her stomach.

 She looks contented and happy and is so cute I want to go behind the bars and give her a big cuddle.
 She looks up at me and for a moment, I think she’s smiling.